kingsleycj/civicLinkW3/README.md

-# Civic Identity App - Implementation Guide
+# Civic Identity App - Soul Bound NFT Implementation to Verified Users

 This guide will walk you through setting up, deploying, and testing the Civic Identity app.
 This decentralized application (dApp) allows users to create a self-sovereign identity using a soulbound NFT and provides a gas bank for new users.